HebelHuber/syncedNotes/README.md

 # Git Angular

-Forked from Jim Burbridge's [Git Angular](https://gitlab.com/jhechtf/git-angular)

 Git Angular is an extension to help you use [Angular style commit messages](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format) in your projects.

-I occasionally had issue trying to remember some of the options, so I created this largely for myself, but if anyone else wants to use, the more the merrier.
+Forked from Jim Burbridge's [Git Angular](https://gitlab.com/jhechtf/git-angular).
+The only change to the original version is that it implements an interface for the `BREAKING CHANGE:` note.

+## How to use

+Run command `gitAngular.commit` and follow the prompts.

 ## Features